+Senior Research CSC 450

+Intelligent Tutoring Systems:

+The Perception of ChatGPT in Learning Basic Python Coding

+Git Hub Link:

+https://mikelarbi4u1.github.io/Michaels-ITSs-Project.com/

+Instructor: Dr. Garrett Dancik

+Michael A. Larbi

+Due: May 10, 2023

-The Perception of Intelligent Tutoring Systems in Computer Science: Exploring the Potential
+The Perception of Student on ChatGPT in learning basic Python Coding

-Abstract: [coming]
+Abstract:

+This study examines the effectiveness of ChatGPT in computer science education by exploring the perception of students in helping them learn basic python coding.
+To examine its characteristics, a comparison was made with w3schools.
+A survey was conducted on the prior knowledge of python, experience and preference between ChatGPT and w3schools with ten (10) students in spring 2023 computer science senior research class at Eastern Connecticut State University.
+We collected and analyzed using SurveyMonkey.

+We found that there was equal preference between ChatGPT (40%) and w3schools (40%).
+Ten percent (10%) more of the participants indicated that they learnt more with w3schools (20%) than ChatGPT (10%).
+Thirty percent (30%) of the participants declared that they were very experienced, and seventy percent (70%) said they were intermediate with ChatGPT as with Thirty percent (30%) and sixty percent (60%) for very and intermediate experienced with w3schools.
+Although there was equal preference between the two (ChatGPT and w3schools), We concluded that ChatGPT was more informative, and most participants were more experienced with it than w3schools.
+Overall ChatGPT is a great tool to enhance computer science education with further advancement in its model.

+Keywords: ChatGPT, w3shools, Python, Education, Students, Intelligent Tutoring System (ITS)

 Introduction

-Background:

 Intelligent Tutoring Systems (ITS) is an aspect of Artificial Intelligence (AI) in education.
 It is a computerized tutoring system or program that provides student-specific instructions based on their personal learning needs and progress.
 It is a field of computer science and engineering that aims to create intelligent machines that mimic the role of a human tutor, providing feedback, guidance, and support to help improve students’ success.
-The radix of ITSs can be trailed back from the 1960s through the ‘70s with some of its earliest inventions being “Seymour Papert’s Logo”, with further development of the “ACT” systems and Intelligent Computer-Assisted Leaning (ICAI) in the 1970s and ’80s, that help diagnose student errors, provide progress feedback as well as teaching math.
+The radix of ITSs can be trailed back from the 1960s through the ‘70s with some of its earliest inventions being “Seymour Papert’s Logo”, with further development of the “ACT” systems and Intelligent Computer-Assisted Leaning (ICAI) in the 1970s and ’80s, now known as ITSs, helped diagnose student errors, provide progress feedback as well as teaching math.

 ITSs have substantially evolved from primitive computer-assisted instruction to modern-day ITSs characterized by significant advances in their user interfaces, e-learning systems, and learner adaptive systems[1].
 Some research studies claim that the integration of ITSs has the potential to revolutionize education (teaching and learning) by providing students with customized, engaging, and effective experiences [2].
 Coupled with its cost-effectiveness and flexibility.
 “Most schools are beginning to shift from conventional methods of teaching to smart education to enhance students’ learning experiences” [3].